JinkaiZ/SOFTENG_370_A2/A2_report.md

+cd mount

+getattr / (None,) - gets the file attributes associated with / which is the mount directory.
+The output is a dictionary. st_ctime is the creation time, st_mtime is the modified time, st_nlink is the number of hard links, st_atime is the last accessed time, st_mode is the file access mode.

+access / (1,) - checks the accessibility of the mount directory.
+Comes back with 0 which means ok

+{DEBUG:fuse.log-mixin:-> getattr / (None,)
+DEBUG:fuse.log-mixin:<- getattr {'st_ctime': 1617403556.219561,
+'st_mtime': 1617403556.219561, 'st_nlink': 2, 'st_atime':
+1617403556.219561, 'st_mode': 16877}
+DEBUG:fuse.log-mixin:-> access / (1,)
+DEBUG:fuse.log-mixin:<- access 0}

 cat > hello

 getattr /hello (None,) - get the file attributes associated with /mount which is the hello file.
 The output gets the Errno 2 which is "No such file or directory".
 This is because that the file hello has not been created yet.